esposimo/clah/docs/docs/install/network.md

 To apply your own custom network configuration, simply edit the file `$CLAH_HOME/infrastructure/network/config/variables.tfvars` before running the apply script.

-## Step 3: Values Stored in Service Config
+## Values Stored in Service Config

 Once the network is created, the following values will be automatically stored in the Service Config (Consul) under these paths: